Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Key Market Snapshot: Fresh Fish & Marine Animals Trading in Dubai

-Licence Type: Trading Licence, issued by Dubai South Business Hub Free Zone
+• License Type: Trading License, issued by Dubai South Business Hub Free Zone

-What the Fresh Fish and Marine Animals Trading Licence Covers
+What the Fresh Fish and Marine Animals Trading License Covers

 Activity Code 4721.71 falls under the International Standard Industrial Classification (ISIC) framework and specifically authorises the commercial trading of fresh, chilled, and live fish, as well as other marine animals.
-The licence is issued as a Trading Licence under the Trading category by Dubai South Business Hub Free Zone, one of the UAE's most strategically positioned free zones for logistics-dependent businesses.
+The license is issued as a Trading License under the Trading category by Dubai South Business Hub Free Zone, one of the UAE's most strategically positioned free zones for logistics-dependent businesses.

 International fish traders seeking a UAE base will benefit from the 100% foreign ownership structure, which removes the need for a local sponsor and allows full operational and financial control.
 Entrepreneurs entering the halal-certified seafood supply chain will also find Dubai South an appropriate base, given the UAE's established halal standards framework and its credibility with Muslim-majority markets across Asia and Africa.